jlyman/island/README.md

 Create an empty directory, then download the code from https://github.com/doconix/island.
 You don't need a password to download the code, but you won't be able to commit changes until you are granted rights (see Dr. Albrecht).

+## Initialize the Database

+Run the `create_debugging_data.py` script located in `theCproject` folder.
+This will populate the database with the minimum amount of information needed to make the site fully functional.

 # Committing Your Changes

 Before working, always pull the most recent changes from GitHub: `git pull origin master`.